chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 ### Open Sourcing Memray (Bloomberg)

 Bloomberg released an internally-developed tool, Memray - a memory profiler for Python, under an OSI-approved open source license to share the project with the broader Python community.
 It's a powerful and useful library that garnered a lot of community attention and immediate adoption.
-Although Bloomberg-employees remain the primary maintainers, the team enables and supports community contributors.
+Although Bloomberg employees remain the primary maintainers, the team enables and supports community contributors.

 > We also encourage the community to help us shape the future and direction of the tool by letting us know what specific problems they are facing and how we could extend or modify our tool to solve them.
-In addition, we hope that contributors will help us add new reporters that adapt to problems that we have not yet considered, and that they extend the tool to work on systems that we have not initially supported.
+In addition, we hope that contributors will help us add new reporters that adapt to problems that we have not yet considered and that they extend the tool to work on systems that we have not initially supported.
 >
 > ~ [Bloomberg publishes Memray, a new open source memory profiler for Python code](https://www.bloomberg.com/company/stories/bloomberg-memray-open-source-profiler-python-code/)